We guide you through the best Alexa skills for Echo Show devices and how to add them

 Another top video smart home integration, you can ask “Alexa, show my Ring Doorbell” for a feed of what’s happening out front.

 You don’t even have to wait for the chime – you can pull up the feed at any time.
-Some shortcomings, however, are that the feed won’t show automatically when Ring sounds, and there’s no two-way audio.
-Still useful for screening time-wasting callers, though.
+It’s very useful for screening time-wasting callers.

 Good Housekeeping